nzcsx/ECE497-Smarter-Meter/Power_Analysis/README.txt

     - Should have at least one special symbol (@$!%*#?&).
     - Should be between 5 to 15 characters long.

-def fetch_power_data(collection, usr_id, dir_id):
-- dir_id: the id in the Google Drive at which the photos stored
-- Should be called each time during the login of a user
-- Fetch all the images from the Google Drive, use OCR to read the data and then delete
-- Check if the readings are legal and then store them in the database

 *** to do ***

 -------------- db_update.py --------------